+\textbf{Infeasibility argument.} The above predictors are not implementable since at $t=t^*$, \textbf{Agent} $\boldsymbol{i}$, only has access to the information from its neighbors at $t = t^*-\tau$, namely, $P_j(t^*-\tau)$, whereas the predictor requires knowledge of the signals over the entire interval $[t^*-\tau,t^*]$ through the integral operator induced by the variation-of-constant-formula.
+In other words, the prediction task is \emph{noncausal:} predicting future information requires access to information that is not yet available to \textbf{Agent} $\boldsymbol{i}$.
+Such a \emph{causality and information-availability} issue is not unique to the continuous-time case; it also appears in the discrete-time case if a standard predictor is implemented directly, which would be discussed later.
+Nevertheless, \emph{an information outflow predictor} obtained through recursive formula leads to a solution in discrete-time setting.
+Such extended predictors rely on an algorithm that requires neighboring agents to transmit additional future information at $t=t^*-\tau$ via distributed predictors.

+Nevertheless, in continuous-time setting, the design of such extended predictors gives rise to a new impediment that is illustrated in the following argument.
+Let us specialize $P_i$ to $i=2$ to obtain the following predictor state \textcolor{black}{ } assuming that \textbf{Agent} $\boldsymbol{1,}$ at time $t = t^* - \tau$ transmits the information $\bar{P}_1(t) = \int_{t}^{t+\tau}e^{\mathbf{S}_2(t+\tau-s)}P_1(s)ds$ directly to its neighbor \textbf{Agent} $\boldsymbol{2,}$ who can thereby receive $\bar{P}_1(t^*-\tau)$ at $t = t^*$.
+It becomes obvious that a \emph{key obstacle} to practically realize an \emph{exact} continuous-time predictor through the computation of $\bar{P}_1(t)$ is the \emph{absolute necessity} to predict the future signals in the entire continuum of points in the interval $[t, t+\tau]$, i.e., infinitely many values.

-we would like agent 1, at time $t = t^* - \tau$, to transmit the information $\bar{P}_1(t) = \int_{t}^{t+\tau}e^{\mathbf{S}_2(t+\tau-s)}P_1(s)ds$ directly, so that agent 2 can receive $\bar{P}_1(t^*-\tau)$ at $t = t^*$.
-However, this is also unfeasible in practice, since the computation of $\bar{P}_1(t)$ requires knowledge of the future signals over the entire continuum of points in the interval $[t, t+\tau]$.
-Compared with continuous-time systems, where future information is obtained via integral, the predictor design for discrete-time systems can be implemented through iteration, allowing future information to be obtained step by step in a recursive manner.
-The specific implementation details are provided in the design of the distributed predictors presented in the sequel.
+\textbf{Feasibility in discrete-time setting.} Compared with the continuous-time setting, where future information is obtained via an \emph{integral operator,} the information outflow predictor design for discrete-time systems can be implemented through iteration, allowing future information to be obtained step by step in a recursive manner.
+The specific implementation details are provided in the design of the predictors and distributed predictors presented in the sequel.